Neal Boortz: Author

 Boortz's first foray into authorship was in 1997 with The Commencement Speech You Need To Hear, in which he delivers his opinions on various topics in the form of a commencement speech he would give to new college graduates, if ever invited to do so.
 His second book, entitled The Terrible Truth About Liberals, was published in 1998, and contains reprinted material from his first book, along with a significant amount of new material.

-His third book (co-authored by Georgia Congressman John Linder) entitled The FairTax Book, explains the proposal to implement a national retail sales tax in lieu of the federal income taxes, payroll taxes, estate tax, etc. The hardcover version held the #1 non-fiction spot on the New York Times bestseller list for the last two weeks of August 2005 and remained in the top ten for seven weeks.
-The paperback released in May 2006 contains additional information, an afterword and several revisions of misstatements made in the hardcover edition.
-It also spent several weeks on the New York Times bestseller list.
-Boortz claims to have donated 100% of his royalties from the FairTax book to charity and has commented on his radio show that he has not made one cent from the book.
-As of July 2006, Boortz claims his charitable donations from book proceeds exceed one hundred thousand US dollars.
-The book is one of his most frequent topics of discussion.
+His third book (co-authored by Georgia Congressman John Linder) entitled The FairTax Book, explains the proposal to implement a national retail sales tax in lieu of the federal income taxes, payroll taxes, estate tax, etc. The hardcover version held the number-one nonfiction spot on The New York Times bestseller list for the last two weeks of August 2005, and remained in the top 10 for seven weeks.
+The paperback released in May 2006 contains additional information, an afterword, and several revisions of misstatements made in the hardcover edition.
+It also spent several weeks on The New York Times bestseller list.
+Boortz claims to have donated 100% of his royalties from the book to charity, and has commented on his radio show that he has not made one cent from the book.
+As of July 2006, Boortz claims his charitable donations from book proceeds exceed US$100,000.

-His fourth book entitled Somebody's Gotta Say It was released on February 20, 2007, and debuted at #2 spot on the New York Times bestseller list, second only to Barack Obama's Audacity of Hope.
+His fourth book, Somebody's Gotta Say It, was released on February 20, 2007, and debuted at number two on The New York Times bestseller list, second only to Barack Obama's Audacity of Hope.
 He occasionally writes columns on the Internet news/commentary site Townhall.com and other online magazines.

-His 2008 book is titled FairTax: The Truth.
-This book attempts to answer the critics of the Fair Tax proposal and claims to correct some of its myths and misrepresentations.
-It achieved #4 on the New York Times Best Seller list for the week of March 2, 2008 for paperback nonfiction.
+His 2008 book, FairTax: The Truth, attempts to answer the critics of the Fair Tax proposal and claims to correct some of its myths and misrepresentations.
+It achieved number four on The New York Times bestseller list for the week of March 2, 2008, for paperback nonfiction.